 Montenegro’s public sector employs about 60 thousand people, and spends more than half a billion euro on salaries every year, a figure that continues to increase.
-The Government promised to reduce the number or employees in the public sector by 5% at the national level, and by 10% at the regional level by 2020, i.e. to let go about 3200 employees from the public service.
+The Government promised to reduce the number or employees in the public sector by 5% at the national level, and by 10% at the local level by 2020, i.e. to let go about 3200 employees from the public service.

 This is not the first time the Government has made such promises.
 The promise of the 2013 Public Sector Reorganisation - to cut staff by 10% - remained empty words on paper.
 Sectoral initiatives launched since then, such as the rationalisation of the school network and reduction of employment levels in education also failed to yield results.

 Employment in the public sector represents one of key political resources, one which is used (and abused) throughout the government’s term, but is especially linked to the election process, during which votes are bought with promises of employment in the public sector.

 The current process of optimisation, instead of systematically addressing the problem of human resource planning in the public administration, wants to achieve the planned cuts through quick one-off fixes (early retirements, severance payments, abolishment of fixed-term contracts).